bourdakos1/visual-recognition-with-coreml/README.md

     ```bash
     carthage bootstrap --platform iOS
     ```

-## Setting up Discovery
-Next, you integrate Watson Discovery.

-### Creating your Discovery service
-If you have an existing instance of the Discovery service, you can use it.
-Otherwise, follow these steps to create an instance:

-1. In Watson Studio, click **Services** > **Watson Services**.
-1. Click **Add service** and add `Discovery`.
-1. Select a plan and click **Create**.
-1. In your Discovery service overview page, click **Credentials**.
-If no credentials are available, click **New Credential** to create a new set of credentials.
-1. Click **View Credentials** and copy and save the `username` and `password` values.
-You'll use them next in the application.

-### Configuring your Discovery service
-To set up Discovery, upload the sample documents that have information about the cables.
-The app queries your documents in the Discovery service and returns relevant information about the cable.

-1. From the Discovery service overview page in the earlier step, click **Launch tool**.
-1. Create a data collection and name it `Connectors`.
-Accept the default configuration and click **Create**.
-1. Upload the documents from the [Data/Discovery](../master/Data/Discovery) directory.
-1. Under Collection info, click **Use this collection in API**.
-Copy and save the `Collection Id` and  `Environment Id` values.

 ## Configuring the app

 1. In Xcode, open the [ImageClassificationViewController.swift](../master/Core%20ML%20Vision%20Discovery/ImageClassificationViewController.swift) file.
 1. Paste the values that you saved earlier into properties near the top of the file and save it:
     - Visual Recognition API key > **apiKey**.
     - Visual Recognition Classifier ID > **classifierID**.
-    - Discovery credentials > **discoveryUsername** and **discoveryPassword**.
-    - Collection info > **discoveryEnvironmentID** and **discoveryCollectionID**.

 ## Running the app
 The app uses the Visual Recognition service and Core ML model on your device to classify the image.
 Then the app sends the classification to Watson Discovery service and displays more information about the cable.